 The Mentor Program provides ACLP members with a structured, six-month program designed to support the career development and growth of child life specialists.

-Mentees are child life specialists who would like support in reaching their professional goals, while mentors use their experience, knowledge, and leadership skills to provide this support.
+Mentees are child life specialists who would like support in general, or in reaching specific goals, while mentors use their experience, knowledge, and leadership skills to provide this support.
 All prospective participants fill out an application (including resume and letter of support or reference), and the mentor program sub-committee matches the mentor/mentee pairs.